 The hardest part of disappointment is not only letting go of the situation but practicing forgiveness and acceptance.
 I’ve found that if I try to walk in the shoes of the person I feel has disappointed me, I can feel enough compassion to do so.

 It takes a while, but once I set my mind to it, I achieve that goal at some point.
-I can’t and won´t live consumed with anger.
+I can’t and won´t live consumed by anger.

 I need closure, in order to move forward in life and I find this closure through practicing compassion.
 I always focus on the few people that truly never disappoint me, and who are the backbone of my existence.